eddieguo-1128/DualDiff/README.md

   - [x] Try spectrogram input instead of raw EEG signal @Ben
 - [ ] **Experiment with the model**:
   - [x] Use EEGNet as an encoder in diffusion @Mengchun
-  - [ ] Use EEGNet as a classifier instead of FC @Ben
+  - [x] Use EEGNet as a final classifier instead of FC @Ben
   - [x] Replace AvgPool with attention-based pooling @Parusha
   - [ ] Change the architecture (double block inside - more on this later)
 - [ ] **Experiment with losses**: